-Addressing their sexual behaviour is important and that is why a routine medical checkup can help.
+Addressing their sexual behavior is important and that is why a routine medical checkup can help.
 Expressing their concerns in a confidential and supportive atmosphere can help them to grow up emotionally fit.

 8. Distinguishing Facts vs. Beliefs

-There are a lot of myths or beliefs regarding sex education which needs to be busted.
-For instance, some believe that sex education promotes having sex and helps teen to have sex more frequently.
+There are a lot of myths or beliefs regarding sex education which need to be busted.
+For instance, some believe that sex education promotes having sex and helps teens to have sex more frequently.

-The truth is that sex education helps them to have better decisions about the sex life.
+The truth is that sex education helps them to have better decisions about sex life.

 Another such belief is that sex education for teenagers can impact on the frequency of having sexual intercourse.

-But the reality is that comprehensive knowledge helps them to have better sexual behaviour and in fact reduces the frequency of changing partners.
+But the reality is that comprehensive knowledge helps them to have better sexual behavior and in fact reduces the frequency of changing partners.